Anupam-Dasgupta/Option-pricing-model-validation/README.md

 - European exercise

 These assumptions limit the model's ability to represent volatility smiles, jumps, transaction costs, discrete hedging, early exercise, and changing market conditions.

-## Scope

-This project is intended as a clear model-development and validation exercise.
-It is not a production trading or risk-management system.